Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: PUQ: Principal Uncertainty Quantification

 Our goal is to ensure that the expectation of $\mathcal{L} (x, y; \lambda)$ is below a pre-specified threshold, $\alpha$, with high probability over the calibration data.
 This is accomplished by a conformal prediction based calibration scheme, and in our paper we use the LTT \cite{angelopoulos2021learn} procedure, which guarantees the following: { } for a set of candidate values of $\lambda$, given as the set $\hat{\Lambda}$. $\delta \in (0,1)$ is an error level on the calibration set and $\hat{\lambda}$ is the smallest value within $\hat{\Lambda}$ satisfying the above condition, so as to provide the smallest uncertainty volume over the scaled intervals, as defined in Equation~\eqref{eq: uncertainty volume}, which we denote by $\mathcal{V}_{\hat{\lambda}}$.

-Put in simple words, the above guarantees that more than $1 - \alpha$ of the ground-truth values projected onto the full $d$ PCs of $\thP$ are contained in the uncertainty intervals with probability at least $1 - \delta$, where the latter probability is over the randomness of the calibration set.
-The scaling factor takes into account the weight factors to ensure that uncertainty intervals with high variability contain a higher proportion of projected ground-truth values than those with low variability.
+Put simply, the above guarantees that more than $1 - \alpha$ of the ground-truth values projected onto the full $d$ PCs of $\thP$ are contained in the uncertainty intervals with probability at least $1 - \delta$, where the latter probability is over the randomness of the calibration set.
+The scaling factor takes into account the weights to ensure that uncertainty intervals with high variability contain a higher proportion of projected ground-truth values than those with low variability.
 This is particularly important for tasks with strong pixel correlations, where the first few PCs capture most of the variability in possible solutions.
 We describe in detail the E-PUQ procedure in Algorithm~\ref{alg: exact puq}.